By: Susan Dugdale

 There is a good reason behind my question.

-Even though it may be long ago, I'm sure you can remember the experience of listening to a teacher with a poor or weak voice.
+Even though it might be long ago, I'm sure you can remember listening to a teacher with a poor or weak voice.

 Perhaps they droned.
 Whatever they were saying emerged out their mouths at the same monotonous rate, at the same monotonous pitch, tone and volume.
 Just as if it had been pushed through a blender.
-Result, pureed speech.
+Result: pureed, homogenized speech.

 Or maybe their voice was shrill, or too loud, or they didn't articulate their words clearly.

-That teacher may have been an expert in their subject but their voice didn't communicate in a way that inspired you to want to know more.
+That teacher may have been an expert in their subject, but their voice didn't inspire you to want to know more.

-If that happens when we're adults we may politely day dream - focus our attention inwardly and wait for the talk/lesson to end.
+If that happens when we're adults, and polite, we daydream - focus our attention inwardly and wait for the talk/lesson to end.

-However, if it's children in a classroom, their response is likely to be less restrained.
-They will whisper, pass notes, yawn, and prompt the class clown to entertain them with diversionary tactics.
+However, when it's children in a classroom, their response is likely to be less restrained.
+They whisper, pass notes, yawn, and prompt the class clown to entertain them with diversionary tactics.

 If you know your subject, have prepared your lessons carefully to meet the needs of your students and are still having difficulty maintaining attention, it might be time to consider your voice.